Recently in Recycling The News Category

 Now, a half a century later, science studies are finally catching up with individual accounts and showing that some of the risks people had always worried about with hormone therapy could not be ignored.
 But for the last half a century some women got terrifying first hand knowledge of risks they probably had no had no idea they were assuming.
 Breast cancer is one of the most publicized concerns, with studies showing 8 in 10,000 women per year contract breast cancer who wouldn't have without hormone therapy.
 In addition, women who take estrogen and progestin risk more strokes, blood clots and urinary incontinence.

 To be fair, there are associated decreases in the incidence of colorectal cancer and hip fractures with hormone therapy.
 Many women benefited and swore by hormone therapy.
-But the problem was, no woman nor her doctor, could predict which risk vs. benefits bucket she might fall into.
+But the problem was, no woman nor her doctor could predict which risk vs. benefits bucket she might fall into.
 That's always the hardest part, predicting risk given very few knowns and a vast number of unknowns.
-Today science continues to do research in order to try to find a way that women can glean the benefits of hormone therapy but not incur the risks.
+Today scientists continue to do research in order to try to find a way that women can glean the benefits of hormone therapy but not incur the risks.

 As hormone therapy fades in popularity it may seem intuitive to damn whoever made it popular.
 Perhaps hormone therapy was in part a cultural movement that's gone the way of hippies?
 Not quite.
 Half a century later, women's liberation is less of a cultural driving force in the United States, but women of all ages take take other risks, for instance with plastic surgery.
 Decades from now, this too might look silly.
 But now, there's all sorts of rational urging that not only to stay young looking, but to keep a job, to stay in the job market, women must stay looking youthful.